mkoohafkan/reval/README.md

 in R. It is designed to simplify scenario testing and sensitivity analysis.
 The package supports one-factor-at-a-time (OFAT) sensitivity analysis, evaluation of parameter sets and (sampled) parameter permutation.
-The actual evaluation is done using `furrr` to take advantage of parallel processing features.
+The actual evaluation is done using `furrr:::future_pmap()` to take advantage of parallel processing functionality as specified via `future::plan()`.